brandonmichaelhunter/UMASAV/Day_1/Programming_Languages.md

 Lets say you're writing a python script to turn on the lights in your house.

-You write your code in your IDE (Intergrated Development Environment) or an editor, and then you save youyr changes using the apporiate file extension, in this case its `py`.
+You write your code in your IDE (Intergrated Development Environment) or an editor, and then you save your changes using the `.py` file extension.

 `Why would you have to save the file with the .py file extension?` Since we're writing a script using Python, the Python's compiler looks for files with that file extension.
-Once the compiler finds that file, then compiler begins compling process.
+Once the compiler finds that file, then the compiler begins  the compling process.
 Every programming languages has a similar process.

 Afte saving your changes, then you click the a run or `play` button within your IDE to start the compiler.